Securities Fraud and Mismanagement

 Jeffrey Pederson is a Colorado REIT loss lawyer, located in the Denver Tech Center and licensed in Colorado since 1998.
-He has helped hundreds of Colorado residents in securities disputes and recovered substantial sums.
+He has helped hundreds of Colorado residents in securities disputes over the last 20 years and recovered substantial sums.
+Call 303-300-5022.

 Real estate investment trusts are high-risk securities.
 Advisors like to sell these investments because commissions can exceed 10% for a REIT while your average blue-chip share of stock generally pays a commission of around 1%.